Jehrman27/Jehrman27/README.md

 👋 Hi there, I’m Jonathan (he/him)
-I'm a passionate Front End Developer with a love for building engaging and user-friendly web applications.
+I'm a passionate Front-End Developer with a love for building engaging and user-friendly web applications.

 When I’m not coding, you’ll likely find me:
 🎮 Immersed in video games or board games